 - Going Native: Captain Bligh worries that this is happening to Christian and the men in Tahiti, and he is right.
 Fletcher Christian falls in love with a Tahitian girl, and the rest of the men are in no mood to submit to Royal Navy discipline again after enjoying quite a long vacation on Tahiti, with the surf and sand and sex with the island girls.

 - Happily Ever Before: For multiple parallel storylines.

 - The film ends with the mutineers landing on Pitcairn Island and burning the Bounty.
 It's rather melancholy, as they realize they are stuck there forever, but they have their home and their women.
-The film does not mention the violence and murder that led the mutineers and the Tahitian men that accompanied them to kill each other, leaving only one mutineer alive (along with a bunch of women and children) when an American ship found them on Pitcairn Island in 1818.
+An on-screen text then alludes to, but does not directly mention, the violence and murder that led the mutineers and the Tahitian men that accompanied them to kill each other, leaving only one mutineer alive (along with a bunch of women and children) when an American ship found them on Pitcairn Island in 1818.
 (Descendants of the mutineers still live there today.)

-- Churchill (Liam Neeson), who stayed behind on Tahiti, was murdered by another mutineer, who was in turn executed by the Tahitians.
+- Churchill (Liam Neeson), who stayed behind on Tahiti—"Maybe I have a lucky face"—was murdered by another mutineer, who was in turn killed by the Tahitians.
 Most of the other sailors who stayed behind on Tahiti either drowned when the ship that eventually fetched them wrecked, or were hanged after returning to England.
-However, Peter Haywood (in the film, the young officer who lets Churchill and the others desert), was pardoned and returned to a long and successful career in the Royal Navy.
+However, Peter Heywood (in the film, the young officer who lets Churchill and the others desert), was pardoned and returned to a long and successful career in the Royal Navy.

 - Harmony Vs Discipline: After all that time enjoying the pleasures of Tahiti, the crew isn't in the mood to submit to Bligh's discipline again.